jokla/jokla.github.io/_posts/software/2014-12-05-matlab_ros_bridge.md

 maintainer: R. Spica, G. Claudio
 videos:
 - SZxp6BJgBUg
-ppts: cid=97CEE8C3BC2D1129&resid=97CEE8C3BC2D1129%21281&authkey=AMWoO45DiRXIffY&em=2
-categories:
-- software
+categories: software
-tags:
+tags: [Matlab, Simulink, ROS]
-- Matlab
-- Simulink
-- ROS
-img: portfolio_10.jpg
-thumb: thumb02.jpg
-carousel:
-- single01.jpg
-- single02.jpg
-- single03.jpg

 ---

 This software consists of a set of Matlab C++ S-functions that can be used to: